TheRayquaza/therayquaza.github.io/site/machine_learning/decision_tree/decision_tree.md

 The training of a decision tree involves splitting features using the CART (Classification and Regression Trees) cost function.
 This function can be adjusted according to different contexts and impurity measures.

 Let's denote $I$ as the impurity metric we aim to minimize.
-For classification tasks, this could be Gini impurity or entropy, while for regression tasks, it is Mean Squared Error (MSE).
+For classification tasks, this could be Gini impurity or entropy, while for regression tasks, it is [MSE](https://therayquaza.github.io/machine_learning/metrics_and_losses/metrics_and_losses.html#mse).
 Let $k$ represent the feature to select, $t_k$ the threshold value for data splitting, and $m$ the number of samples.

 The cost function for the binary decision tree we seek to minimize is as follows: